MartinThoma/hwrt/docs/data_multiplication.rst

 .. warning::

-    The create_pfile procedure replaces the current set of recordings by the set returned by the data multiplication steps.
+    The create_ffile procedure replaces the current set of recordings by the set returned by the data multiplication steps.

 .. image:: rotated-30-0+30.png